ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

 This was provided as a public data set on the data sharing website github.com, by the anonymous bike sharing company.
 So to summarise, this data was obtained legally and I am entitled to use the data for my private project.

-## Aim of The Project
+## Aim

-Before I can describe what I want to achieve in this project, I need to describe the type of data I have obtained.
+For this project the owner of the bike company is trying to understand how each of his bike stations is performing.
+As you will see, there is simply too many bike stations and too much data recorded at each station for the owner to assess their performance individually.
+So now its my job to understand the data and present the most usefull information in a map.

+## Strategy

+The first thing I need to do is analyse all aspects of the data.
 The data is in a .json format.
 This means that I will need to do some manipulation to get the data into the desired Pandas DataFrame format.
-The data has also not been cleaned.
+The data hasn't been cleaned either.
 So I will have to do various tasks such as, deleting unneccesary columns, changing column names, prepering the DataFrame to be plotted, etc.
-Then once the data has been converted and cleaned, I would like to create a map that can convey all the useful information about the bike stations to the owner of the anonymous company.
-The map also needs to be represented so that the data is clear and easy to understand by anyone.
+Then once the data has been converted and cleaned, I would like to create a map that can convey all the useful information about the bike stations to the owner.
+The map also needs to be represented so that the data is clear and easy to understand by someone without a programming background.
-If you do not understand Python, do not fear, because I will go though each step and explain exactly what I'm doing.
+If you do not understand Python, do not fear, because I will go though each step and explain exactly what I'm doing along the way.

 ## Lets Start The Project

-#### The first thing I need to do is import the Libraries I will be using throughout the project.
+The first thing I need to do is import the Libraries I'm going to use.

 ```python